 Bill Synnot, Managing Director

-In an effort to co-create change, BSA specializes in providing organizational change management, executive coaching, facilitation, creative thinking, organisational reviews, planning and team development services to clients worldwide.
+In an effort to co-create change, BSA specializes in providing organisational change management, executive coaching, facilitation, creative thinking, organisational reviews, planning and team development services to clients worldwide.

-“For change to be effective, there must be a holistic approach creating strong alignment with the mind, emotions, and intuition of staff and the organisation’s change strategy and direction,” says Mr. Synnot.
+“For change to be effective, there must be a holistic approach to creating strong alignment of the mind, emotions, and intuition of staff and the organisation’s change strategy and direction,” says Bill.
 Most practitioners put too much focus on the mind and ignore the other two (emotions and intuition).
 This partly explains why most change projects fail.

 For change to be effective, there must be a holistic approach creating strong alignment with the mind, emotions, and intuition of staff and the organisation’s change strategy and direction

-BSA expertise is reflected in the case of a client belonging to the Information & Communication Technology (ICT) industry.
-After facing intense competition from startups in the ICT arena and seeking to change the mindset of people from a monopoly position to handling commercial business, the client approached BSA.
+BSA expertise is reflected in the case of a client in the Information & Communication Technology (ICT) industry.
+After facing intense competition from startups in the ICT arena and seeking to change the mindset of people from a monopolistic position to handling a competitive commercial environment, the client approached BSA.
 Soon afterwards by leveraging the company’s services, the client was successfully able to transform their situation and successfully adapt to the new business environment imperatives.